Youth Organization Funding Application Announcement

 • Proposals that meet the following requirements will be considered for funding:

-• Youth organizations/groups will participate in the bi-monthly calls, data collection, etc., and
+• Youth organizations/groups will participate in the monthly calls.

 • Contact person who will answer questions regarding the application and be notified regarding the funding approval if accepted.